refinedev/refine/documentation/blog/2022-08-22-react-area-refine.md

 ---
-title: React Aria - Improve accessiblilty of React components in refine apps
+title: React Aria - Improve accessibility of React components in refine apps
 description: We will be looking into ways to improve the accessibility and performance of refine app.
 slug: react-area-refine
 authors: ekekenta_clinton